Franz Cibulka's Musical Heritage

-Franz Cibulka (1946-2016) was an Austrian composer, clarinetist, conductor, and educator primarily known for his works for symphonic band.
-His prolific output of over 600 works includes many chamber works for all combinations.
+Franz Cibulka was an Austrian clarinetist, composer, conductor, and educator primarily known for his works for clarinet ensemble and symphonic band.
+His prolific output of over 500 works includes pieces for winds, brass, choir, strings, and electronics.
 Franz was beloved by his students.

 Revised and edited version of Franz Cibulka’s “s’Zwitscherl für Zwei”